 Schedule a Free Consultation for special needs trusts

-Living Trusts Lawyer Elizabeth M. Vincent has the experience to help you craft a plan for your future.
+Living Trusts Lawyer has the experience to help you craft a plan for your future.

 Planning for the expected and unexpected can be daunting.
-If anyone has an understanding of the importance of having an estate plan, it is Elizabeth M. Vincent.
-Elizabeth is an associate at Michigan Justice, P.L.L.C. located in Mt.
-Clemens, Michigan.
-Her practice focuses on estate planning, business planning, elder law, special needs planning, and settlement planning.
+If anyone has an understanding of the importance of having an estate plan, it is Michigan Justice.
+The practice focuses on estate planning, business planning, elder law, special needs planning, and settlement planning.